-- Re-execute query each time then count/discard (simple but expensive) - works well for small cheap results sets or where users rarely view many pages - fast initial response, degrades gradually for later pages - count/discard in server is better but still inefficient for large result sets - count/discard affected by inserts and deletes from other processes - Re-execute query with where clause using min/max keys from last results - works well where original query can be qualified in that way - Select and cache full result rows somewhere for fast access. - can be expensive for large result sets with big fields - Select and cache only the row keys, fetch full rows as needed - optimisation of above, use ROWID if supported, "select ... where key in (...)" - If data is static and queries predictable - then custom pre-built indexes may be useful - The caches can be stored... - on web server, e.g., using DBM file with locking (see also 'spread') - on database server, e.g., using a table keyed by session id
+- Re-execute query each time then count/discard (simple but expensive) - works well for small cheap results sets or where users rarely view many pages - if count/discard in server then fast initial response, degrades gradually for later pages - count/discard in client is bad if server prefetches all the rows anyway - count/discard affected by inserts and deletes from other processes - Re-execute query with where clause using min/max keys from last results - works well where original query can be qualified in that way - Select and cache full result rows somewhere for fast access - can be expensive for large result sets with big fields - Select and cache only the row keys, fetch full rows as needed - optimisation of above, use ROWID if supported, "select ... where key in (...)" - If data is static and queries predictable - then custom pre-built indexes may be useful - The caches can be stored... - on web server, e.g., using DBM file with locking (see also 'spread') - on database server, e.g., using a table keyed by session id